Bioconductor/bioconductor.org/content/developers/how-to/source-control.md

     Transmitting file data ..
     Committed revision 140.

 was revision 140.
-The changeset you want is -r 139:140, i.e. the changes between r139 and r140.
+The changeset you want is `-c140`.

 You'll need to have checked out the branches subdirectory, which is separate from trunk.
 If you have only checked out the madman